If you wish to access all of the audio files along the Walkway (to use your phone instead of the kiosks), please go to our main Audio Tour page.

 As you look to the southeast or about 45° to the left, you will see a small white building made of the same white material as the Welcome Center.
 This building is used to house fire-fighting equipment and other essential supplies for our Animal Care and Operations teams.
 Directly beyond it are multiple Lion habitats, in which lions rescued from Spain and Bolivia live.
 In another one of the Lion habitats is where Baby Leo and his pride of Lions live.
 Baby Leo was rescued at four months of age after unsuccessfully being given to a three year old girl as a birthday present!
 Also out in that direction is the Asiatic Black Bear, Dillan, rescued from a sportsmen’s club in Pennsylvania in early 2020.
 Even farther out and to the south are over a dozen Tiger habitats in which live most of the 39 Tigers rescued from the self-proclaimed “Tiger King”, Joe Exotic, in late 2017.

-The Leopard Sky Bridge
+The Tiger Sky Bridge